-As a University, we know that in order to excel in our educational and work environment, every member of our community must flourish.
-We aspire for all members of community (students, staff, and faculty) to feel safe, respected, and valued.
-While we aspire to the values of inclusion, we recognize that there may be times when community members do not feel that way based on their experiences surrounding their identities.
+As a university, we know that to excel in our education and work, every member of our community must be represented and included.
+We aspire for all members of the UVM community (students, staff, and faculty) to feel respected and valued.
+While we endeavor to live out the values of Our Common Ground, we recognize that there may be times when we fall short and community members experience identity-based harm.

-For these reasons, the University of Vermont has developed a collaborative approach to addressing the impact bias incidents can have on the well-being and success of students, staff, and faculty.
+For these reasons, the University of Vermont has developed a collaborative approach to addressing the impact that bias can have on the well-being and success of students, staff, and faculty.

 As a community, it is imperative that we continue to work collaboratively to ensure we create a place where all members can be successful.
-The importance of building an inclusive campus environment, creating space for educational conversations and aligning our values with our practices is at the heart of the Bias Response Program.
-It is within this framework of openly engaging a range of ideas and perspectives while simultaneously supporting our community members that our University’s Bias Program finds its most important work.
+Building an inclusive campus environment, creating space for difficult conversations, and aligning our values with our practices is at the heart of bias reporting and response.
+It is within this framework of openly engaging a range of ideas and perspectives while simultaneously supporting our community members that our university finds its most important work.